CJhey/CRnM-Home/index.md

 This page serves as a link to the course materials, nextbook, self-assessment materials and other materials.

+## Nextbook

+In order to access the nextbook, follow the link: <a href="https://cjhey.github.io/CRnM/A%20Critical%20Reader%20of%20_New_%20Media.html">A Critical Reader of "New" Media</a>.
+The nextbook acts as a companion of the course as well as an independent study resource.
+Remember to read the instructions before using it.

 <!---
 ---
 layout: default